CaboFernando/WebApi/README.md

 -> MongoDB

 #### Observation
---> Use the command: "mongoimport --type csv -d test -c Csvs --headerline --drop Import.csv" with the Import.csv file in the mongo's bin folder for loading data into a new collection in the data base
+--> Create at the root of the application, csv file with data for loading into a new collection in the data base